-5 Written Questions
+5 Written questions

-4 Multiple Choice Questions
+4 Multiple choice questions

-- A quadrilateral with four right angles.
+- A quadrilateral with four right angles and four congruent sides.

-4 True/False Questions
+4 True/False questions

 Polygon → A plane figure whose sides are three or more coplaner segments that intersect only at their endpoints (the vertices).
 Consecutive sides cannot be collinear, and no more than two sides can meet at any one vertex.